 Have you ever had a desperation pie like vinegar pie?

 A very dear friend of mine sent me images from an old church cookbook that belonged to her grandmother.
-There were so many interesting recipes in that book but vinegar pie caught my attention.
-Like, how could that be good?
+There were so many interesting recipes in that book like lemon chess pie and honey pie, but vinegar pie caught my attention.

 After doing some more research I learned that this pie was super popular in Kansas where my friend and her family are from.